Position

 Responsibilities:

-• Supervise and coordinate the work of asphalt paving crew.
+• Supervise and direct the work of asphalt paving crews.

 Qualifications

-• Minimum of 3-5 years of experience in asphalt paving or road construction.
+• Minimum of 3-5 years of experience in asphalt paving, with at least 2 years in a supervisory role.

-• Strong knowledge of asphalt paving techniques, equipment, and materials.
+• Strong knowledge of asphalt paving techniques, equipment, and safety protocols.

 Is becoming a Asphalt Paving Foreman a good career path?